vivqu/toggle-span/README.md

 ### Basic element usage

 To begin using the elements, you need a visible `toggle-span` that will open other spans.
-This elements consists of an entire link.
+The basic element consists of an entire link.
 ```
 <toggle-span opens-id=1 did-open>Hello world!</toggle-span>
 ```

-Then you can designate the span that opens by the above element.
-Use the `no-link` flag to create a span that does not open any other spans.
+Then you can designate spans that are opened by the above element.
+Use the `no-link` flag to create a span that doesn't contain any links.
+This means that it won't open any other spans.
+In this case, you don't need to specify a `opens-id` attribute.
 ```
 <toggle-span opened-by-id=1 no-link>I am a computer program.</toggle-span>
 ```

 ![Example 1](https://github.com/vivqu/toggle-span/blob/master/img/example-1.gif)

-To show a span that has some text before and after the link:
+Sometimes you might want to show text before and after the link.
+You could use normal spans to accomplish this but you won't get the ability to toggle the non-link text.
+Use slots with name `pretext` to specify text before the link and `posttext` to specify text after the link.
 ```
 <toggle-span opened-by-id=1 opens-id=2>
   <span slot="pretext">I have become a </span><span>sentient</span><span slot="posttext"> being.</span><!--